-South Africa boasts the most advanced, broad-based economy on the African continent.
-The investment climate is fortified by stable institutions, an independent judiciary and robust legal sector committed to upholding the rule of law, a free press and investigative reporting, a mature financial and services sector, good infrastructure, and a broad selection of experienced local partners.
+South Africa boasts the most advanced, broad-based economy in sub-Saharan Africa.
+The investment climate is fortified by stable institutions; an independent judiciary and robust legal sector that respects the rule of law; a free press and investigative reporting; a mature financial and services sector; and experienced local partners.

 To access the ICS, visit the U.S. Department of Department of State’s Investment Climate Statement website.